 From Leaning Rock it’s a relatively quick 3km down a good 4WD track to TW – drop bags, soup, potatoes, medics… shelter… This is the only time you go through it on this loop.

 From here you will be directed down the ‘loop of despair’ however you carry on down quite a bit further (1000m,) before swinging left joining up the the old track up to Mt Horn.
 Another 600m vert and you’re at the Mt Horn aid station.
 At this point you follow the old (3rd loop) course all the way back to the marquee.
 To finish the 161k everyone used to complain about this section.
 After you leave the aid station at Mt Horn you have a pretty step decent following some old power lines.
 This decent was killer after you’d already done 140km but not near so bad after only 80ks or so.
 You then have a lovely traverse!
 About the only ‘near’ flat section of the course and you can possibly even still run sections at this stage!

 The last bit of this loop is the ‘pylon track’ which was terribly disheartening to finish the 161k as the ‘undulations’ and switchbacks just seem to go on and on for ever… once again, not so bad for you hundred milers this time around but an added bonus for you 100kers!!
-(This is the first year the 100kers will get to experience the pleasures of the ‘Pylon track’).
+(This is the second year the 100kers will get to experience the pleasures of the ‘Pylon track’).

 Now your back at the marquee and the 100kers have finished!!
 Wooowhoo!